Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Indulge in a variety of spa treatments at The Ritz-Carlton Spa.
 Golf enthusiasts will appreciate the Jack Nicklaus-designed golf course.

-The hotel features several dining options, including the Cayton’s at the Golf Club, which focuses on local ingredients.
+The hotel offers several dining options, including Cayton’s at the Golf Club, which features a focus on local ingredients.

 For adventure seekers, there are miles of hiking and biking trails nearby.
 The Ritz at Dove Mountain emphasizes relaxation and elegant desert living.